peterb4b/b4b/README.md

 To run:
 - import project into IDE
 - navigate to file
+- setup your run configuration to accept desired input value
-- Right-click on file with main() method, select "Run as Java Application"
+- execute your configuration as Java Application